 4. Google Ads has a competitive, dynamic ad auction

-Every time you make a search, Google runs an ad auction to determine which ads to show and in which positions they will display.
+Every time you search, Google runs an ad auction to determine which ads to show and in which positions they will display.
 It’s more than a matter of targeted keywords and how much you bid; Google also accounts for ad quality, landing page experience and more.

 Of course, at the same time, your competitors also have a stake in the game and are working to run the best ads possible!
-You may not have won the auction for your search in the moment, but that doesn’t mean your ads aren’t still reaching plenty of the right people when they need your products or services.
+You may not have won the auction for your search at the moment, but that doesn’t mean your ads aren’t still reaching plenty of the right people when they need your products or services.

 At the end of the day, the Google Ads ad auction is a dynamic process involving numerous factors that make it difficult to pinpoint exactly why your ad may not be showing up for a search.
 While you may not always see your ads out in the open like you can for other forms of advertising, regular reports on your campaign’s performance will give you the details you need to understand the impact of your ads.

 Never forget, that while of course, it’s exciting to see your ads in action, not seeing them doesn’t necessarily mean that something is wrong.
 As long as your future customers are seeing them, that’s what matters!

 As a Google Partner, Design Thinking can run your Google Ads and answer any questions you have along the way.
 Contact us today to get started with launching your next online advertising campaign.